SEESolutions-it/DpdlEngine/README.md

 * CoAP (client/server):

 	Client server application that implements PUT, GET, OBSERVE requests via CoAP (Constrained Application Protocol).
+	The clients can create resources and perform PUT, GET or OBSERVE requests on the resources created.

 	Once the dpdlCoAPServer.h is started, the observe client (dpdlCoAPClient.h) can be initialized in a 2nd console, and a second client (dpdlCoAPClient2.h) that performs PUT requests can be initialized in a 3rd console by starting it in a dedicated thread via the script 'startClientThread.h'